ReleaseOnMonday/shrine/README.md

-# MDC-101 for Material Components for Android (Java)
+# Android Layout with Material Design Demo (Java)

-Contains starter code structure for the MDC-101 Java codelab.
+Contains starter code structure for the material design components, packed with Android !!